MAKS11060/deno-publish-version/README.md

       - name: Set up Deno 2
         uses: denoland/setup-deno@v2

-      - name: Set version # Get the version from the tag and update to 'deno.json[c]'
+      - name: Set version # Get the version from tag and update it in [config].json
         uses: maks11060/deno-publish-version@v2
         with:
-          config-file: deno.jsonc # or deno.json
           tag: ${{ github.ref_name }}

       - name: Publish to JSR